raphael-proust/raphael-proust.github.io/code/gadt-gallery.md

 ---
 title: GADT Gallery
-subtitle: GADT tutorial part 3—of—3
+subtitle: GADT tutorial part 3 of 3
 ...

 This final part of the GADT tutorial shows examples of GADTs used in the wild.